-On 4 November 2016, the Federal Ministry for Economic Affairs and Energy announced the technology programme “Smart Services World II – new examples of applications for digital services and platforms”.
+On 4 November 2016, the Federal Ministry for Economic Affairs and Energy announced the technology programme “Smart Services Worlds II – new examples of applications for digital services and platforms”.

 The technology programme is part of the “Digitisation Action Programme” presented by the Economic Affairs Ministry at the high-level conference on the digital transformation.
-Smart Service World II broadens the existing technology programme entitled “Smart Service World – Internet-based Business Services” to include further areas which have so far been underrepresented.
+Smart Services Worlds II broadens the existing technology programme entitled “Smart Services Worlds – Internet-based Business Services” to include further areas which have so far been underrepresented.
 It is also intended to include pilot projects focusing on digitisation applications in rural and small-town communities.

-The technology programme “Smart Services World II – new examples of applications for digital services and platforms” promotes cross-cutting flagship solutions for SMEs.
-Smart Service World II will be addressing the following fields of application:
+The technology programme “Smart Services Worlds II – new examples of applications for digital services and platforms” promotes cross-cutting flagship solutions for SMEs.
+Smart Services Worlds II will be addressing the following fields of application:

 - Employment (use of smart services e.g. to safeguard employment or to alleviate the skills shortage, etc.)

 - Mobility (e.g. new logistics solutions, services for multimodal local transport use, etc.)

 - Housing (e.g. digital services to help older people, increase the safety/security and comfort of buildings, etc.)

 - Basic services (e.g. smart services for energy supply, the supply of goods and services, basic medical care, etc.)